Learn the exact revenue of several Udemy instructors in different course topics. Learn how to find the potential revenue for your topic on Udemy.

 In short, you get out what you put in.

-If you expect miracles, Udemy isn’t for you, but if you’re committed to your career as an online teacher and course creator and are excited and motivated to work for it years on end, Udemy is a great place to teach.
+If you expect miracles, Udemy isn’t for you, but if you’re committed to your career as an online teacher and course creator and are excited and motivated to work for it for years, Udemy is a great place to teach.

 However… it isn’t the only platform, and it’s rarely worth putting all your eggs in one basket.

-The main reasons why you want to also have your own website, is to be able to do value-based pricing, to be able to do higher-ticket sales like bundles, subscriptions, lifetime plans, team plans, etc.
+The main reasons why you want to also have your own website are to be able to do value-based pricing and to be able to do higher-ticket sales like bundles, subscriptions, lifetime plans, team plans, etc.

 You can also get the student's email and establish a direct relationship, allowing you to sell them other courses, as well as your other products and services.